dirkmueller/skuba/ci/infra/libvirt/README.md

 ## Machine access

 It is important to have your public ssh key within the `authorized_keys`, this is done by `cloud-init` through a terraform variable called `authorized_keys`.

 All the instances have a `sles` user, password is not set.
 User can login only as `sles` user over SSH by using his private ssh key.
 The `sles` user can perform `sudo` without specifying a password.

 ## Load balancer

-The kubernetes api-server instances running inside of the cluster are exposed by a load balancer managed by OpenStack.
+The kubernetes api-server instances running inside of the cluster are exposed by a load balancer created by terraform definitions.

 ## Customization

 IMPORTANT: Please define unique `stack_name` value in `terrafrom.tfvars` file to not interfere with other deployments.

 Copy the `terraform.tfvars.example` to `terraform.tfvars` and provide reasonable values.

 ## Variables